MicrosoftDocs/sandbox/sandbox/hols/appservicerazorpageshol.md

 4. [GitHub account](https://github.com/)
 5. [Microsoft Azure account](https://azure.microsoft.com/free)

+To get the accompanied projects for this lab, you will need to clone [this GitHub repository](https://github.com/cecilphillip/azure-appservice-razorpages-hol).
 If you ever get stuck with the lab exercises, feel free to review the completed solution inside of the **final** folder.

 <a name="Exercises"></a>
 ## Exercises